-In fact, the majority of homes implement upflow furnaces.
+In fact, the majority of homes have upflow furnaces.

 There is a further distinction that can be made within the realm of upflow furnaces.
 This has to do primarily with the size of the furnace.

-Full-size units are commonly known as highboys, and are the standard choice, should there be adequate clearance to fit one inside the basement.
+Full-size units are commonly known as highboys, and are the standard choice, if there is adequate clearance to fit one inside the basement.

 For those with a basement with an especially low clearance, it may be necessary to install a lowboy furnace instead.